garogers01/picoc/README.md

 # Porting PicoC

-The platform is selected in the Makefile.
+The Makefile deals with building for a specific platform.
 You can either set HOST in the Makefile, or set it on the command line when you invoke make.
-It will be prepended to the string '_HOST' and defined for the compilation.
-As such, it should be upper case.
+It defaults to UNIX.  $(HOST)_HOST will be defined on the command line.
+As such, HOST should be upper case.
 It's there in case you have to introduce platform dependencies elsewhere in the code.
 This is frowned upon, though.

-The platform specific code goes in a directory whose name is the value of HOST, though in lower case.
-That directory includes the following
+The platform specific code goes in a directory whose name is the value of HOST in lower case.
+That directory includes the following files:
-files:

- - host.mk, which MUST define CC, and can define anything else it needs.
-The only other value of interest is SRCS, should you need sources other than the ones mentioned here.
-It will be included in the Makefile.
+ - host.mk, which MUST define CC and TARGET, and can define anything else it needs.
+Details below.
+ - platform.c contains support functions so the compiler can work on your platform, such as how to write characters to the console.
+ - platform.h is where you  specify the includes etc. for your platform.
  - library.c contains your library of functions you want to make available to user programs.
- - platform.c contains support functions so the compiler can work on your platform, such as how to write characters to the console etc.
- - platform.h is where you  specify the includes etc. for your platform.

-There's also a clibrary.c which contains user library functions like printf() which are platform-independent.

-Porting the system will involve creating the appropriate directory, setting up suitable includes and defines in platform.h, writing some I/O routines in platform.c, putting whatever user functions you want in library.c, creating host.mk and then changing the main program in picoc.c to whatever you need to do to get programs into the system.
+Porting the system will involve creating the appropriate directory, then creating the three files it needs.
+They are listed in the recommended creation order.

-platform.h is set to UNIX_HOST by default so tests can be easily run on a UNIX system.
-You'll need to specify your own host setup dependent on your target platform.

-# Copyright

-PicoC is published under the "New BSD License", see the LICENSE file.
+The host.mk files can define:
+ - TARGET - the executable file to be buile, or firmware image for embedded systems.
+This one is required.
+ - CC - the C compiler to use if not the build hosts CC.
+ - STDLIB - Libraries to include from the cstdlib directory.
+If not defined, you get all of them. $(EMBEDDED) excludes the POSIX libraries.
+ - SRCS - source-specifc host files other than library.c and platform.c
+ - LIBS - Extra libraries to link against.
+ - CFLAGS & LDFLAGS  - flags to be added when compiling and linking.

+platform.c needs to define:
+ - void PlatformInit(Picoc *pc) - initialization code.
+ - void PlatformCleanup(Picoc *pc) - undoes PlatformInit.
+ - char *PlatformGetLine(char *, int, const char *prompt) - used
+   to read a line in the REPL.
+ - char PlatformGetCharacter(void) - read character for the REPL.
+ - void PlatformPutc(unsigned char, union OutputStreamInfo *) - write
+   a character to the REPL.
+The second argument can be ignored.
+ - char *PlatformReadFile(Picoc *, const char *) - read in afiles text.
+ - void PicocPlatformScanFile - load a file into the interpreter.
+ - void PlatformExit(Picoc *, int) - leave the interpreter.

+In addtions, if you have NO_STDIO defined, you'll need to define PrintCh(char, IOFILE *), PrintStr(char *, IOFILE *),
+PrintSimpleInt(long Num, IOFILE *), and BasicIOInit(Picoc *).

+platform.h has platform-specific includes, and defines to enable features.
+In particular, critical libraries in cstdlib can be disabled by defining NO_XXXX for library XXX.
+NO_FP will build an interpreter with no floating point types, and implies NO_MATH.
+If you define USE_STDIO (and haven't defined NO_STDIO), you'll get a default main function suitable for use with a command line.
+If you don't use that, you'll have to provide your own.

+library.c adds platform-specific libraries to the interpreter as described in the next section.

 # Adding native C functions